Liang (realm): Ancient China

 Liang (sometimes as 梁州, Liángzhōu) was one of the Nine Provinces of ancient China originally recorded in the Yu Gong or Tribute of Yu section of the Book of Documents.
 By the time of the Erya, it had been replaced among the list of the nine major provinces of China.
 Nevertheless, it was usually included among the lists of the Twelve Provinces in the reigns of the mythological figures of Emperor Yao and Emperor Shun.
 It included the upper Han River basin west of the Huaxia homeland.

 State of Liang

 The counts of Liang (梁伯, Liángbó) possessed the surname Ying (嬴).
 Their capital was located south of Hancheng in Shaanxi.
 During the 8th and 7th centuries BC, they were involved in various alliances against the hegemony of Jin.
 In 642 BC, the count constructed a new capital for his realm only to have it seized by Qin upon its completion.
-The next year, Duke Mu of Qin annexed the area completely.
+The State of Liang collapsed from internal problems in 641 BC, and Duke Mu of Qin annexed the area completely.